Skip to content

 4. Mark destination metadata as Applying if the destination needs recovery bookkeeping for the DDL transition.

-5. Apply supported destination DDL for adds, drops, and renames.
+5. Apply supported destination DDL for adds, drops, renames, and default changes.

 6. Mark destination metadata as Applied only after the destination schema is actually ready for following row events.